ykkalexx/cloud-storage-platform/Documentation/authentication-flow.md

 2. Server invalidates the refresh token by removing it from the database
 3. Server sends a response to clear the access token cookie on the client side

-## Password Reset Flow

-1. User requests a password reset by providing their email
-2. Server generates a unique password reset token and stores it in the user document with an expiration time
-3. An email with a password reset link (including the token) is sent to the user
-4. User clicks the link and submits a new password
-5. Server verifies the token and updates the user's password if valid

 ## OAuth Integration (e.g., Google Sign-In)

 1. User initiates OAuth login (e.g., "Sign in with Google")